fw8-app/fw8/README.md

-# fw8
+> A data tracking repository for IPL 2026 live scores,
-FW8 | IPL 2026 live scores, match schedule, points table and cricket updates for Nepal fans
+> schedule metadata and player stats via JSON API and Python scripts.